cis-ds/course-site/content/notes/r-markdown.markdown

 This creates a temporary R script which contains the single command `rmarkdown::render('gun-deaths.Rmd')` and executes it via `Rscript`.

-## Exercise: execute R scripts

-1. Convert your revised `gun-deaths.Rmd` document into an R script called `gun-deaths.R`.
-1. Practice running segments of code interactively
-1. Run the entire script via the `source()` function
-1. Use the shell to run `gun-deaths.R`

 ## Session Info